rich-context-competition/rich-context-book-2019/07-Rich_Text_Competition-KAIST/07-Rich_Text_Competition-KAIST.md

 3. Output size: 2

 The training set consists of 25172 examples and the test set of 6293 examples obtained from the training set provided by the competition.
-To train the network, Adam optimizer was used and cross entropy as the loss function.
+To train the network, Adam optimizer was used with cross entropy as the loss function.

 Research Fields Retrieval
 -------------------------